The land of the gods

-Mount Koya is the easiest to access from Kansai’s major cities, though reaching Koya’s misty mountaintop you’ll feel as if you’ve entered another realm.
-Among the collection of ancient temples nestled along the wooded slopes, many offer overnight stays where you can experience life as a monk, attending the morning prayers and eat vegan Buddhist meals as you follow the pathway towards enlightenment.
+Mount Koya is the easiest of these sacred sites to access from Kansai’s major cities, though reaching the misty mountaintop feels like entering another realm.
+Among the collection of ancient temples nestled along the wooded slopes, many offer overnight stays where you can experience life as a monk.
+Attend morning prayers and eat vegan Buddhist meals as you follow the pathway towards enlightenment.

-All of the Kumano Kodo pilgrimage routes lead to the Three Grand Shrines of Kumano in the mountains of southeastern Wakayama; the Hongu Taisha, the Nachi Taisha and the Hayatama Taisha.
-You can visit all three shrines within a day but it’s worth staying longer for a chance to heal your body and mind in Kumano’s holy waters.
+All of the Kumano Kodo pilgrimage trails lead to the Three Grand Shrines of Kumano in the mountains of southeastern Wakayama.
+You can visit all three shrines in one day but it’s worth staying longer for a chance to heal your body and mind in Kumano’s holy waters.

-A 1,800 year old discovery, Yunomine is thought to be one of Japan’s oldest hot spring towns and a key stopping point on the Kumano Kodo route – pilgrims would come here to purify themselves before worshipping at the shrines.
-Tsuboyu is the world’s only UNESCO World Heritage bath; it’s in a small wooden cabin on the river and has healing waters said to cure all manner of ailments.
-A little way downstream there’s a pool of natural hot water where you can boil eggs and vegetables with the locals.
+A 1,800-year-old discovery, Yunomine is one of Japan’s oldest hot spring towns and a key stopping point on the Kumano Kodo route.
+Pilgrims would come here to purify themselves before worshipping at the shrines.

-The incredibly atmospheric Nachi Taisha shrine stands in front of the deified Nachi waterfall which shrouds the shrine in its godly vapour.
-You’ll struggle to take a bad photo but make sure your camera is waterproof.
-The Hayatama Taisha in the town of Shingu is home to a 1000 year old tree and a large floating forest that you can feel moving underneath you as you walk.
+The incredibly-atmospheric Nachi Taisha shrine stands in front of Nachi waterfall which shrouds the shrine in its godly vapor.
+You’ll struggle to take a bad photo, but make sure your camera is waterproof.
+Hayatama Taisha shrine in the town of Shingu is home to a 1,000-year-old tree and a large floating forest that you can feel moving underneath you as you walk.

-Katsuura along the coast leading down to the Shionomisaki cape is onsen galore.
-Katsuura is also famous for its seafood, especially its huge tuna said to be the biggest in Japan.
-Following the coast round, Shirahama is another popular onsen resort with a gorgeous white sand beach and plenty of places to stay.
+Katsuura along the coast leading down to the Shionomisaki Cape is onsen galore.
+Shirahama is another popular onsen resort with a gorgeous white sand beach and plenty of places to stay.
 You’ll be spoiled for choice.